Kaiser-Yang/Kaiser-Yang.github.io/_posts/2024-09-27-ssh-port-forwarding.md

 The local forwarding or remote forwarding are both to forward requests from a certain port to a specific port on the destination host.
-Dynamic forwarding is a bit different.
+Dynamic forwarding is a little bit different.
 It can forward requests to different locations.
 With dynamic forwarding, we can achieve a proxy server.
 For example: